lukiwieser/aave-liquidation-risk/README.md

 The Aave V2 protocol consists of multiple smart contracts built on the Ethereum blockchain.
 Users only interact with the *Lending Pool V2* smart contract:
 * Depositing:
-  * Users can `deposit` a cryptocurrency and earn interest.
+  * Users can `deposit` cryptocurrencies and earn interest.
   * Users can `withdraw` their deposited cryptocurrencies at any time.
 * Borrowing:
   * Users can also `borrow` cryptocurrencies, but have to pay interest.
   * Before borrowing, they must deposit a certain amount as collateral.
-    The exact amount depends on the cryptocurrency.
+    The exact amount depends on the cryptocurrencies.
     This ensures that users pay back and do not act maliciously.
   * Users can `repay` part of the borrowed assets any time.
 * Liquidations:
-  * Due to price changes of the deposited and borrowed cryptocurrencies, it might happen that they do not have enough collateral deposited.
+  * Due to price changes of the deposited and borrowed cryptocurrencies, it might happen that a user does not have enough collateral deposited.
   * If that is the case, other users can trigger a `liquidation call` and purchase up to 50% of the collateral at a discounted price.
   * This mechanism ensures that Aave does not lose money.